Mayweather & McGregor spar as hype tour starts

 - Mayweather and McGregor fight August 26

-(CNN)If the August 26 bout between Floyd Mayweather Jr. and Conor McGregor matches the fighters' trashing talking Tuesday boxing fans could be in for a real treat next month.
+(CNN)If the August 26 bout between Floyd Mayweather Jr. and Conor McGregor matches the fighters' trash talking Tuesday, boxing fans could be in for a real treat next month.

 Facing up like snarling jackals in front of over 10,000 people at the Staples Center in Los Angeles, the two men went toe-to-toe trading insults.
 At times it felt more like a Christmas pantomime, though an x-rated pantomine of profanity at that.